tarasovan/SLICE-public/slice-gui/README.md

 # SLICE Designer
 SLICE Designer is a platform for writing SLICE chemistries and for generating molecules.
-This repository does not contain the piece of code that allow to generate molecules (it is located in the repository i-slice-engine).
+This repository does not contain the piece of code that allow to generate molecules (it is located in the repository slice-engine).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/tarasovan/SLICE-public/blob/main/slice-gui/electron/Icon-white/icon.png">